 Torn ACL and are you unsure whether or not to have cruciate ligament surgery?
 This blog gives you 8 considerations that can help you decide.

 A torn anterior cruciate ligament occurs in young and old, athletic or not and is gender independent.
 What is noticeable is that it occurs more often in women than in men.
-Each person has their own goals, desires and ambitions.
+Each person has his or her own ambitions and goals.
 Everyone experiences the complaints and limitations in his or her own way.
 For this reason, there is no one-size-fits-all treatment for a torn cruciate ligament.
-Caregivers treat people, not knees, and therefore a personal consultation should determine which treatment is best.
-In Part 1 of this blog, we discussed that there is a choice to undergo anterior cruciate ligament surgery.
-There are a number of factors that influence whether or not to have surgery.
-In this blog, we will discuss the 8 most important factors.
+Healthcare providers treat people, not knees, and therefore a personal consultation should determine which treatment is best.
+There are a number of factors that influence the decision whether or not to undergo cruciate ligament surgery.
+In this blog, we discuss the 8 most important factors.

 - Severity of injury

 - Degree of knee instability